fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 You might find these deprecation warnings by searching at the `production.log` or tracking then down in your Log Management Software, such as [Sentry](https://sentry.io/) or [Splunk](https://www.splunk.com).

+You can also search for deprecation warnings in the `test.log`, so you can find them in your CI service as well.

 For each different deprecation warning that we find, we create one story in our backlog software (at Ombu Labs we use [Pivotal Tracker](pivotaltracker.com) to help us with that).
 This will make things easier to code review and to test in QA.

 ## Step 2: Fixing all deprecation warnings